Esk3nder/context-statusline/README.md

 ## Compaction threshold (optional)

-If you want the bar to reach 100% at a specific context percentage (e.g., when compaction kicks in at 62%):
+If you want the bar to reach 100% at a specific context percentage (e.g., if compaction kicks in at 69%):

 ```json
 {